chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 ### Local to Cloud Flow
 Local to cloud upload will allow users to upload files from their local machine to the cloud.
-Uploads happen though the Data Portal browser App directly to S3.
+Uploads happen though the DP browser App directly to S3.
 For small files <5GB, uploads can be accomplished using presigned URLS.
 For large files >5GB the user must perform a multipart upload.
 Now to walk though the local to cloud flow, see figure 2.

 ![Local to Cloud](https://app.lucidchart.com/publicSegments/view/80361b71-5317-478b-921e-0ead5152c865/image.png)